Airlift oxygen, give adequate vaccines, allow Remdesivir imports: Thackeray tells PM | Health

 Maharashtra requires 1,550 metric tonnes of medical oxygen to treat coronavirus patients every day and about 300 to 350 metric tons is being procured from outside, he said.

-Instead of distant states, if the supply could be arranged from neighboring states, it would be available early, he said, according to the release.
+Instead of distant states, if the supply could be arranged from neighbouring states, it would be available early, he said, according to the release.

 Empty oxygen tankers should be flown back to refilling plants to save on transportation time if it was not possible to airlift oxygen, Thackeray said.
 State health minister Rajesh Tope told reporters later that the demand of flying back empty tankers was accepted.